nf-core/configs/docs/bluebear.md

 BlueBEAR comes with Apptainer installed for running processes inside containers.
 Our configuration makes use of this when executing processes.

-We advise you create a directory in which to cache images using the following environment variable.
+We advise you create a directory in which to cache images using the `NXF_SINGULARITY_CACHEDIR` environment variable.
 For example,

 ```bash
 export NXF_SINGULARITY_CACHEDIR="/rds/projects/_initial_/_project_/.apptainer"
 ```

 where `_project_` is your project code and `_initial_` is its initial letter.
+Edit and add the above line to the `.bashrc` file in your home directory.
+If this variable is not defined, Nextflow will store images in the pipeline working directory which is cleaned after each successful run.

 You may notice that our nf-core configuration file enables Singularity, not Apptainer, for use with Nextflow.
 Due to their similarities (see [this announcement](https://apptainer.org/news/community-announcement-20211130/)), Apptainer